Note: There is an updated version on this topic, click here.

 While I wouldn’t say Onan is exemplary in the quality department, the after-sale service seems to be pretty good.

-Onan has been doing a good job fulfilling their warranty promise and their reseller is doing an equally good if not better job.
-Good on them.
+Onan has been doing a good job fulfilling their warranty promise and their reseller is doing an equally good, if not better.
+Good for them.

 At the end of the day,